geetujindal7/DeployingWebServerInAzure/README.md

 #### Customizing it for use -

-The customizable variables are in var.tf file, you can change some variables like value i.e number of VMs, `change the value from “2” to the number of desired VMs` to use in the load balanced pool.
-After changing to the desired value, execute terraform apply again.
+The customizable variables are in var.tf file, you can change some variables like value i.e number of VMs, `change the value from “2” to the number of desired VMs`.
+After changing the value, run `terraform apply` again.
+You will get a new output.

+                                                                Hope you liked this project :)